Links for Palaeobotanists

 Muséum National d´Histoire Naturelle, Paris

-The Burke Museum, University of Washington, Seattle, Washington.
+The Burke Museum, University of Washington, USA, Seattle, Washington.

 Staatliches Museum für Naturkunde, Stuttgart